-Aaharn is world-class exploration of Thai cuisine with a menu inspired by internationally celebrated chef David Thompson.
-Aaharn was recently awarded one Michelin star in the 2020 Hong Kong & Macau Michelin Guide.
+Aaharn is a world-class exploration of Thai cuisine with a menu inspired by internationally celebrated chef David Thompson.
+Aaharn was awareded one Michelin star in the 2020 Hong Kong & Macau Michelin Guide and has retained this since.

 Guests will experience the true Thai dining tradition of “kup kao” meaning eaten with rice.
-Our wine and cocktail selection has been carefully crafted to compliment the Thai flavours with wine pairings available.
+Our wine and cocktail selection has been carefully crafted to complement the Thai flavours with wine pairings available.

 Aaharn's cocktail list takes influence from the flavours and textures of Thai cooking whilst focusing on zero waste.